 - We recommend that you set up at least two methods, in case your first choice is unavailable

-- These instructions to enable your device to connect to campus resources from off-site: VPN
+- These instructions will enable your device to connect to campus resources from off-site: VPN

 - Microsoft Remote Desktop can be used to connect to your on campus computer from your personal or remote device.
 Contact the ITSG to make sure it is configured.